chrnolte/places-conus/docs/methods/estimation/samples/geographies.rst

 :Example: ``06037-nb`` is Los Angeles county, California, and its five adjacent counties (Ventura, Kern, San Bernardino, Riverside, and Orange)

-`Note that we forced the 2020 PNAS model to make predictions for any location, but also required that all training samples had to contain at minimum 1000 sales of large vacant parcels.
-If a model did not find sufficient sales within a county and its neighbors to meet that requirement, it kept adding sales data from counties located increasingly further away until the requirement was met.`

 ******
 States